Cordell Annesley: Family background

-She was a daughter of Brian Annesley and Audrey Tirrell (d.
+Annesley was a daughter of Brian Annesley and Audrey Tirrell (d.
 1591), a daughter of Robert Tirrell of Burbrooke.
 Brian Annesley was a gentleman pensioner of Queen Elizabeth, master of the harriers, and warden of the Fleet Prison.
 Her grandfather Nicolas Annesley (d.
 1593) had been "sergeant of the cellar" to Queen Elizabeth.
 The surname also appears in the contemporary forms "Anslowe" or "Onslow" or "Ansley".

 In November 1596 Brian Annesley, Cordell, and John Wildgose husband of her sister Grace, were granted a house and lands forming part of the manor of Lee in Kent.
-Her eldest sister Grace had married Sir John Wildgose in 1587.
+Her eldest sister Grace had married John Wildgose in 1587.
 Her sister Christian married William Sandys, 3rd Baron Sandys.
 A brother, Brian died young.
 A distant relation Bridget Annesley was a maid of honour or chamberer to Anne of Denmark from 1609.

 Court of Queen Elizabeth

-Cordell Annesley was a maid of honour to Queen Elizabeth.
+Annesley was a maid of honour to Queen Elizabeth.
+Sometimes recorded as "Mistress Ansloe", in 1598 a horse known as "White Howard" was kept in the royal stables for her to ride.
 Amongst news from court in January 1600, Rowland Whyte mentioned that "Mistress Onslow" might marry one Gifford of Hampshire, arranged by Lord Sandys, her brother-in-law.
 This marriage did not occur.
 Whyte added that "Mistress Onslow doth exceed the rest in bravery, which is noted".
 Bravery means finery, that she was well-dressed.

-She was probably the "Mistress Onslow" who danced in the masque at the marriage of Anne Russell and Lord Herbert in June 1600.
-The other dancers, led by Mary Fitton, were Lady Dougherty (Dorothy Hastings), Mistress Carey, Elizabeth Southwell, Bess Russell, Mistress Darcy, and Blanche Somerset.
-They wore skirts of cloth of silver, waiscoats embroidered with coloured silks and silver and gold thread, mantles of carnation taffeta, and "loose hair about their shoulders" which was also "curiously knotted and interlaced".
+Annesley was probably the "Mistress Onslow" who danced in the masque at the marriage of Anne Russell and Lord Herbert in June 1600.
+The other dancers, led by Mary Fitton, were Lady Doritye (Dorothy Hastings), Mistress Carey, Elizabeth Southwell, Bess Russell, Mistress Darcy, and Blanche Somerset.
+They wore skirts of cloth of silver, waistcoats embroidered with coloured silks and silver and gold thread, mantles of carnation taffeta, and "loose hair about their shoulders" which was also "curiously knotted and interlaced".

-The husband of her sister Christian, William Sandys, was implicated in the rebellion of the Earl of Essex in 1601 and Lady Kildare took Grace's letter to the queen to plead for him.
+The husband of Annesley's sister Christian, William Sandys, was implicated in the rebellion of the Earl of Essex in 1601 and Lady Kildare took Grace's letter to the queen to plead for him.
 She also wrote to Sir Robert Cecil, excusing her husband's fault as he was, "drawn into that clay by that wild Earl's craft".
 He was pardoned.
 Christian and William Sandys do not appear to have been very active in the subsequent Annesley family dispute.

-Cordell Annesley was the "Mistresse Anslowe" mentioned in the Harefield Entertainment in August 1602.
+Annesley was the "Mistresse Anslowe" mentioned in the Harefield Entertainment in August 1602.
 During the staged lottery she won a pin cushion, and this couplet was announced, "To her that little cares what lot she wins: Chance gives a cushinet to stick pins".